 This difference has baffled scientists, leading to various questions and hypotheses regarding how much the impacting protoplanet may have added to the differences.
 The Miniature Radio Frequency Team found a curious pattern that could lead to an answer.

 Using Mini-RF, the scientists attempted to measure an electrical property within the Moon’s soil piled on crater floors in the Moon’s northern hemisphere.
-And this electrical property is recognized as the dielectric constant, a number that compares the related abilities of material and the vacuum of space to transmit electric fields.
+And this electrical property is recognized as the dielectric constant, a number that compares material’s related abilities and the space’s vacuum to transmit electric fields.
 It could help locate ice hiding in the Moon crater shadows.
 The team, nevertheless, noticed this property increasing with crater size.

-For Mooncraters approximately 1 to 3 miles or 2 to 5 kilometers wide, the dielectric constant of the material steadily grew as the craters grew more substantial.
-Still, for Mooncraters 3 to 12 miles or 5 to 20 kilometers wide, the property remained constant.
+For Mooncraters approximately 1 to 3 miles or 2 to 5 kilometers wide, the material’s dielectric constant steadily grew as the craters grew more substantial.
+Still, the property remained constant for Mooncraters 3 to 12 miles or 5 to 20 kilometers wide.

 Essam Heggy The Investigator of The Mini-RF Experiments

 And it was a surprising relationship that the scientists had no reason to believe would exist, according to Essam Heggy.
-He is a co-investigator of the Mini-RF experiments from the famous University of Southern California, located in Los Angeles.
+He is a co-investigator of the Mini-RF experiments from the famous University of Southern California in Los Angeles.
 He is the lead author of the published paper.

 The Discovery of this pattern opened the door to a new possibility.
 Because meteors that form huge Mooncraters also dig deeper into the lunar’s subsurface.

-The team concluded that the increasing dielectric constant of the lunar dust in larger craters could be the result of meteors unearthing iron and titanium oxides that lie below the Moon’s surface.
+The team concluded that the increasing dielectric constant of the lunar dust in larger craters could result from meteors unearthing iron and titanium oxides that lie below the Moon’s surface.
 Dielectric properties are linked to the concentration of these metal minerals.